jimdavis1/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 ### Algorithm

- * [Kraken 2](http://genomebiology.com/2014/15/3/R46) - Assigns taxonomic labels to metagenomic DNA sequences using exact alignmnet of k-mers.
+ * [Kraken 2](http://genomebiology.com/2014/15/3/R46) - Assigns taxonomic labels to metagenomic DNA sequences using a k-mer database.

 ### Database
-Reference taxonomic database used by the algorithm.
+We currently provide three KRAKEN databases built from the follwoing sources:

-* [Kraken 2](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#standard-kraken-2-database) - Standard Kraken 2 database containing distinct 31-mers, based on completed microbial genomes from NCBI.
+* [All Genomes](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#standard-kraken-2-database) - This is a standard  Kraken 2 database built from the genomes in RefSeq.
+It includes Bacteria, Archaea, Eukarya, viruses, and cloning vectors.
-* [RDP](https://doi.org/10.1128/AEM.00062-07) - The Ribosomal Database Project (RDP), a naïve Bayesian-based classification for bacterial 16S rRNA sequences.
+* [RDP](https://doi.org/10.1128/AEM.00062-07) - This is a Kraken 2 database built from the small subunit ribosomal RNA collection from the Ribosomal Database Project (RDP).
-* [SILVA](https://doi.org/10.1093/nar/gkt1209) - Comprehensive database of aligned ribosomal RNA (rRNA) gene sequences from the Bacteria, Archaea and Eukaryota domains and supplementary online services.
+* [SILVA](https://doi.org/10.1093/nar/gkt1209) - This is a Kraken 2 database built from the small subunit ribosomal RNA collection from SILVA.

 ### Output Folder
 The workspace folder where results will be placed.